hiranthaR/Json-to-Dart-Model/README.md

 `Dart to Json Model Generator` creates your `JSON` object into separate files and thanks to this if similar structures are detected `generator` will create them into different files and merge them with path (`import`) no matter how named your objects are.
 In this way you can keep your code cleaner and more readable.
 The path name in the first will be renamed with the class name added as a prefix to show from which class the objects are.
 If the names continue to be duplicated then will be marked with index for infinity renaming.

-- Avoid using file base class name as json keys to avoid conflicts and unwanted change of structure names. **Note:** konvertering from file `Json to Dart Model` will help to avoid it.
+- Avoid using file base class name as json keys to avoid conflicts and unwanted change of structure names. **Note:** converting from file `Json to Dart Model` will help to avoid it.
 - Properties named with funky names (like "!breaks", "|breaks", etc) will produce syntax errors.